Using Epsom Salt For Hair: Here’s What You Must Know

 Epsom salt is widely used as a hair volumizer and hair and scalp spray.
 When dissolved in warm water, this salt can be used as a hair detoxification treatment and remove product buildup, which may hinder hair growth.
 The possible reason is that Epsom salt removes oil from the hair and scalp, reducing greasiness.
 Salt sprays also impart texture to the hair, adding natural waves and giving the strands a slightly crunchy texture.

+Many people want to know how to treat dandruff with salt.
 Anecdotal evidence claims that Epsom salt sprays may also help curb dandruff and improve scalp health.
-Dandruff is caused by Malassezia, a yeast-like fungus that feeds on the sebum and lipidsi XFatty substances that make up a small part of your hair’s overall weight and play a role in keeping your hair shiny and healthy. on your scalp.
+Dandruff is caused by Malassezia, a yeast-like fungus that feeds on the sebum and lipidsi Fatty substances that make up a small part of your hair’s overall weight and play a role in keeping your hair shiny and healthy. on your scalp.
 Epsom salt may reduce the excess grease, managing the proliferation of the fungus and helps in dandruff relief.
 That is one possible explanation for why it may work, although there is no scientific data to support this claim.

 protip_icon Quick Tip